Online Stock Trading Review

 Why Choose Online Stock Trading?

-OptionsHouse receives our Top Ten Reviews Gold Award for its combination of low cost, easy-to-use platforms and a wide range of educational tools.
+OptionsHouse receives our Top Ten Reviews Gold Award for its combination of low-cost, easy-to-use platforms and a wide range of educational tools.
 Trades have a low cost of $4.95 for stocks, options and ETFs.
+This trading platform is suitable for traders of all levels and excelled in our tests for both advanced and beginning investors.
 If you’re new to online stock trading you will appreciate its simple platform, which allows you to make trades quickly from anywhere in the platform.
 More experienced traders will find a wide range of analytic tools to help guide their trading decisions.
 The platform is also well suited for options trading, with 15 preset options strategies and tools to help you forecast potential returns.
 There is also no minimum investment to start trading with OptionsHouse.